forestgrape/coronavirus/spread_analyses.md

 ### Large Scale Production Factories
 Around the world in many large scale production factories especially in those preparing food (e.g. meat, bread), large Covid-19 outbreaks among the personal have been observed [citations/sources in work].

 > Noteworthy that mainly food production factories are concerned.
-[To check whether they reuse filtered air]
+[To check whether they reuse filtered air and what temperature/humidity settings]

 ### Large Scale Sporting Events
 Large scale sporting events provided likely ground for ultra-spreading events.
 The evidence for this is currently based on: